5 Tips for Protecting Your Skin

 Avoid Congestion

 Being stuck in a traffic jam in a large city won’t do you or your skin any good.
-The fumes coming from each of the cars surrounding you will be absorbed in your body.
-If you live in a city, you may not notice the effects, but if you’re travelling from a rural location where emissions are less, you may feel it in the air.
+The fumes from each car surrounding you will be absorbed in your body.
+If you live in a city, you may not notice the effects, but if you’re traveling from a rural location where emissions are less, you may feel it in the air.
 If you can, try and avoid being outside in cities during peak times.
-If you can avoid it, your skin will have an easier time of repairing when it needs to.
+If you can avoid it, your skin will have an easier time repairing when it needs to.

 Comments 2